tawney-kirkland/04-fletcher/README.md

 ## Insights

-The fingings provide helpful insights for Revolut.
+The fingings provide helpful insights for companies using Twitter.

 **App support**: When there is a new version release, Revolut should expect an increase in tweets and a reduction in sentiment overall due to potential bugs.
 * Consider some type of in-app messaging encouraging the use of in-app support.
 Point being that we want to keep Twitter as a last resort for query requests.